VJZ-Corp/Toolboxal/README.md

 <img src="./logo.png" width="999">

 Toolboxal is a user-friendly application with its audience targeted mainly towards programmers and software engineers.
-It contains many useful tools and guides designed to speed up workflow, all of which are packaged into one portable application for anyone to run.
+It contains many useful tools designed to speed up workflow, all of which are packaged into one portable application for anyone to run.

 <h2> Downloading & Installing Toolboxal </h2>